lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/nanoscale_simulations.md

 high-performance simulation of large biomolecular systems.

 NAMD can be started as parallel program with `srun`.
-Since the parallel performance strongly depends on the size of the given problem one cannot give a general advice for the optimum number of CPUs to use.
+Since the parallel performance strongly depends on the size of the given problem, one cannot give a general advice for the optimum number of CPUs to use.
 (Please check this by running NAMD with your molecules and just a few time steps.)